Skip to main content

 When creating a custom domain, you can choose from the following three CDN types:

-• Without CDN: Suitable for scenarios that do not require CDN, such as main cloud hosting or cloud function services.
+• No CDN: Suitable for main cloud hosting or cloud function services that do not require CDN

-• CloudBase CDN: Applicable to static hosting or custom applications.
-The system will automatically configure CDN acceleration services for you.
+• CloudBase CDN: Suitable for static hosting or custom applications, the system will automatically configure CDN acceleration service for you

-• Custom CDN: When CloudBase CDN cannot meet your requirements, you can use Custom CDN to accelerate your services.
+• Custom CDN: When CloudBase CDN cannot meet your needs, you can use Custom CDN to accelerate your services

 When selecting Custom CDN, you need to follow these steps: